JoJo Bromfield |

 Financial Steward

-Rev. Terri Stewart, an American Baptist Minister, is the Steward of Connection at Circle Faith Future and acts in the role of Treasurer and Director of the Youth Chaplaincy Coalition.
+Rev. Terri Stewart (they/them), an American Baptist Minister, is the Steward of Connection at Circle Faith Future and acts in the role of Treasurer and Director of the Youth Chaplaincy Coalition.
 Rev. Stewart received an undergraduate in Criminal Justice Administration at the University of Phoenix, a Master’s of Divinity at Seattle University, and a Post-Master’s Certificate in Spiritual Direction and in Pastoral Leadership, also at Seattle University.
 Rev. Steart is currently working towards a PhD at Gonzaga University in Leadership Studies—choosing to look at the intersection of trauma, leadership, and incarcerated youth.
 Rev. Stewart was awarded the Eva Lassman Research Award in Hate Studies to examine the intersection of pastoral leadership, faith development, and marginalization of others.
 Additionally, they have been a lecturer at Seattle University (Matteo Ricci College), University of North Georgia, Gonzaga University, and at the University of Puget Sound.
 Additional certifications include: Facilitator of Peacemaking Circles in the Tagish and Tlingit tradition, Qualified Administrator of the Intercultural Development Inventory, and a Trainer for Risking Connection, a Trauma Sensitive Approach to Connecting.
 Rev. Stewart believes that we are called to love God and to love all of our neighbors, but most especially, our neighbors who are hurting.
 To see more about Rev. Stewart, go to their LinkedIn page.

 Financial Steward

-Rev. Terri Stewart, an American Baptist Minister, is the Steward of Connection at Circle Faith Future and acts in the role of Treasurer and Director of the Youth Chaplaincy Coalition.
+Rev. Terri Stewart (they/them), an American Baptist Minister, is the Steward of Connection at Circle Faith Future and acts in the role of Treasurer and Director of the Youth Chaplaincy Coalition.
 Rev. Stewart received an undergraduate in Criminal Justice Administration at the University of Phoenix, a Master’s of Divinity at Seattle University, and a Post-Master’s Certificate in Spiritual Direction and in Pastoral Leadership, also at Seattle University.
 Rev. Steart is currently working towards a PhD at Gonzaga University in Leadership Studies—choosing to look at the intersection of trauma, leadership, and incarcerated youth.
 Rev. Stewart was awarded the Eva Lassman Research Award in Hate Studies to examine the intersection of pastoral leadership, faith development, and marginalization of others.
 Additionally, they have been a lecturer at Seattle University (Matteo Ricci College), University of North Georgia, Gonzaga University, and at the University of Puget Sound.
 Additional certifications include: Facilitator of Peacemaking Circles in the Tagish and Tlingit tradition, Qualified Administrator of the Intercultural Development Inventory, and a Trainer for Risking Connection, a Trauma Sensitive Approach to Connecting.
 Rev. Stewart believes that we are called to love God and to love all of our neighbors, but most especially, our neighbors who are hurting.
 To see more about Rev. Stewart, go to their LinkedIn page.

 Board Members

-Lyda BarrLyda has lived in WA since birth and has grown up in The United Methodist Church.
+Lyda BarrLyda (she/her) has lived in WA since birth and has grown up in The United Methodist Church.
 She loves anything involving leadership development.
 Lyda is passionate about sharing God’s love especially with youth and people affected by incarceration.
 She currently serves on the Camping Board of Stewards with the Pacific Northwest Conference of the United Methodist Church. |

 William MorrisWilliam Morris (he/him) is a 26-Year-old climate activist located in Torrance, CA. He holds his degree in environmental science with an emphasis on ecological restoration and a minor in watershed management from Humboldt State University.
 William is a Faith Organizer with GreenFaith working on the People vs. Fossil Fuels campaign.
 He also works with Young Evangelicals for Climate Action (YECA) serving first as a field organizer and is now Co-chair of the steering committee.
 He volunteers with The Climate Reality Project, is the founder and chair of the Los Angeles chapter’s Faith-based Communities Committee, founder and chair of the creation care committee at Faith United Methodist Church, is part of the leadership team with Faiths4Future, and a member of the board at Circle Faith Future.
 William also has worked with faith organizations abroad spending time in Kenya, Chad and Mexico.
 He spends his time engaging with faith communities, schools, universities, and organizations around the topics of faith-based climate justice and education.
 His work has been featured in Rolling Stone Magazine, ABC News and the BBC. |